KartikeyanTomar/SKCSI-116_SKILLRAACE-INTERNSHIP-TASKS_TEST-THE-STRENGTH-OF-A-PASSWORD_SKILLRAACE/README.md

 ----------------------------------##########-------------------------------------------------------------------------

-Feel free to adapt and expand upon this template to suit your specific project and experiences during your internship with Prodigy.
+Feel free to adapt and expand upon this template to suit your specific project and experiences during your internship with Skillraace.